 Implementation of these rules in GB will be via a number of routes – legislation where necessary (for example a proposed amendment to the Electricity Act 1989 to give Ofgem the power to monitor the activities of NEMOs), but more often via licences and national codes.
 There are large parts of the EU network codes that will not be the subject of specific national implementation, but will in the normal course of events be effective as a result of their direct applicability as EU Regulations.

 However, the fact that this framework has now been given legal force will give rise to a degree of asymmetry post-Brexit that may be difficult to overcome.
 For example, CACM contains methodologies for allocating the costs of market coupling as between NEMOs and TSOs, and for those costs to be determined by the relevant national regulators.
 If the GB TSOs and NEMOs are not formally bound by these arrangements, some alternative method of linking them in will presumably be required.
 Again, a bilateral energy agreement will be the most logical approach, although the Swiss experience shows that this might take time to negotiate and might require UK concessions in other areas.
+The government's Brexit White Paper published on 2 February 2017 acknowledges the importance of interconnectors and market coupling for lowering GB energy prices and ensuring security of supply, and explains that the government is "considering all options" for the future relationship between the UK and the EU on energy.
+However, there is as yet no indication of what concrete options it will seek, or indeed what the EU will accept.

 Effect in Northern Ireland